Mrhb787/demo_startup_page/README.md

 # demo_startup_page
-THIS is a demo startup page made with CSS jAVA and HTML only..
-Its is Responsive ..
+THIS is a demo Startup Page Made with HTML,CSS and JAVASCRIPT Its is Responsive .. and Mobile friendly to some extent..